 Non-alcoholic beverages are a must have option for any party and are necessary for Considerate Entertaining.
 There are a myriad of reasons that your guests may choose not to “drink“, ranging from being responsible to health concerns.
 Most of us do provide soda, water or juice as an alternative, but how many times do we go a step further and treat these guests to something special by offering a sophisticated and special virgin cocktail!
 If you are going to offer “with” and “without” alcohol cocktail options at your party, pick one that works both ways (the Mojito Recipe below is great for this).
 This will save you time and money!

-Natalie Bovis-Nelsen, a trend-setting mixoligist, editor of “Preggatinis: Mixology for the Mom-To-Be” has taken mixology to a new level and proved to her industry that cocktails can be alcohol free.
+Natalie Bovis-Nelsen, a trend-setting mixoligist, editor ofand the author of “Preggatinis: Mixology for the Mom-To-Be” has taken mixology to a new level and proved to her industry that cocktails can be alcohol free.
 Below is her recipe for a Mamarita.
 It’s perfect for Baby Showers, playdates with the kids, family gatherings and entertaining in general.
-In addition, I have included two more “hot” recipes that are great for summer!and the author of
+In addition, I have included two more “hot” recipes that are great for summer!

 - 1 ounce agave nectar